looeee/modular-three/README.md

   }

   init() {
-    const geometry = new THREE.BoxGeometry(20, 20, 20);
+    const geometry = new THREE.BoxBufferGeometry(20, 20, 20);
     const material = new THREE.MeshBasicMaterial({ color: 0xFF0000 });
     this.mesh = new THREE.Mesh(geometry, material);
   }
 }
 ```

-Again the **spec** object is optional, but can be used to pass in variables such as material, dimensions etc.
+Again the **spec** object is optional, but can be used to pass in variables such as layers (a recent and largely undocumented THREE feature), or your own parameters.

 Next, update the ```init()``` function of your ```Drawing``` class to instantiate the cube.